 Although the Constitution places few limits on the kind of political system we can use, the Framers preferred a more open system to prevent problems like these (Washington didn’t run as a party member).
 If we’ve pulled impeachment’s teeth by allowing a two-party system to develop, that’s our own fault and our responsibility.
 We need to address it, and the sooner the better.

-There is one thing Congress can do right now.
+There are things Congress can do right now.
 We don't usually allow statutes that only affect one person, but there's only one office with the power of self-pardon.
 We should press Congress for a statute extending any statute of limitations for four years when a President is suspected of a United States offense, extendable for another four years if reelected.
 This would give a corrupt President pause and reassure the public that no offense would risk going unpunished.